Cat Hiding Behavior: When to Worry & When It's Normal

 Your vet can rule out medical problems like hyperthyroidism, dental pain, or kidney disease.

-Remember, “They’re just moody” is not a medical diagnosis.
+Remember: "They're just moody" is not a medical diagnosis.

 Why Some Cats Hide More Than Others

-Like people, cats come with personalities, and trauma.
+Like people, cats come with personalities—and trauma.

 Rescue cats, for example, might have a history that makes them more fearful.
-Loud households or constant changes in routine can also make hiding more frequent.

-Interestingly, research from PLOS One found that cats who have hiding spaces available show lower stress hormone levels, meaning that giving your cat a place to hide can actually make them less likely to be chronically anxious.
+Interestingly, research from PLOS One found that cats who have hiding spaces available show lower stress hormone levels.

 So don't take away their safe space.
 Just make sure it's a healthy one.